COVID-19 and MS

 MS Ireland Regional Contact

-Precautionary measures may be put in place in the coming weeks which may alter the way in which MS Ireland work with our members.
-The safety of the MS community and our staff is of paramount importance and so precautionary measures may be put in place to prevent the spread of COVID-19.
-There may come a point where we have to suspend meeting with people however our staff will be contactable via telephone.
+MS Ireland have altered the way in which we work with our members, in line with Government guidance.
+The safety of the MS community and our staff is of paramount importance and so precautionary measures have been be put in place to prevent the spread of COVID-19.
+While face-to-face visits may not be possible, our staff are contactable via telephone.
 Regional contact information can be found here.